Answers to questions that prospective parents frequently ask us!

 All Clapham School classes and courses are at a rigorous pace and contain rich content regularly above grade level.
 Even if some students have the ability to progress more quickly in certain skills than others, all students are expected to go deep and interact with ideas that will mature their hearts and minds.

-Clapham School has seen many successful transfers into Middle School (6th-8th) and Upper School (9th-12th).
-These students normally get training in Latin or French through our Summer Language Institute or private tutoring.
+Clapham School has seen many successful transfers into our school across all grades.
+All applicants are evaluated on an individual basis.
+When needed, we have developed individual plans to help our transfer students flourish at Clapham.
 Though important, Middle School logic classes are not prerequisites for higher level courses.
-So students can enjoy our rich curriculum at whatever stage they transfer.
+Students can enjoy our rich curriculum at whatever stage they transfer.

 We have found that the great majority of students are able to learn best in a peaceful atmosphere devoid of distractions.
 Even many of those who seemed to need lots of movement and activity thrive at Clapham.
 Part of this is because of our engaging and inspiring curriculum.